319th Reconnaissance Wing [319th RW]

 319th Air Refueling Wing [319th ARW]

-The mission of the 319th Air Refueling Wing is to guarantee extensive "Global Engagement" capability through worldwide mobility operations, including air refueling and airlift requirements executed by 48 KC-135R aircraft and 3,400 personnel.
+The mission of the 319th Air Refueling Wing was to guarantee extensive "Global Engagement" capability through worldwide mobility operations, including air refueling and airlift requirements executed by 48 KC-135R aircraft and 3,400 personnel.

 The wing supports global contingency and conventional operations and the Single Integrated operational Plan (SIOP).
 It also provides support functions for an Air Mobility Command (AMC) major weapons system and supports a wide range of conventional and nuclear plans.